Wear OS 6 introduces a new API, Watch Face Push, which creates opportunities for more advanced watch face publishing use cases.

 CapabilityClient

 , the phone app can detect the absence of the watch app, and the other way around.
-This can be followed by launching an intent to the Play store to install the missing form factor. - State management: Using the
+You can then launch an intent to the Play store to install the missing form factor. - State management: Using the

 DataClient